-Students can also use the Notebook class to generate a zip file containing all of their work for submission with the method Notebook.export.
+Students can also use the Notebook class to generate their own PDFs for manual grading using the method Notebook. export.
 This function takes an optional argument of the path to the notebook; if unspecified, it will infer the path by trying to read the config file (if present), using the path of the only notebook in the working directory if there is only one, or it will raise an error telling you to provide the path.
 This method creates a submission zip file that includes the notebook file, the log, and, optionally, a PDF of the notebook (set pdf=False to disable this last).

 As an example, if I wanted to export hw01.ipynb with cell filtering, my call would be as filtering is by defult on.
-If I instead wanted no filtering, I would use
+If I instead wanted no filtering, I would use grader.export("hw01.ipynb", filtering=False)